Chief Executive Officer and President

 For more than 35 years, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries.
 In addition to his non-profit experience, he has worked in the public and private sectors on both healthcare delivery and medical informatics.

 Dr. Ross is a thought leader and one of the pioneers of public health informatics.
-He was founding director of CDC’s first national initiative to improve the information infrastructure of public health in the United States.
+He was founding Director of CDC’s first national initiative to improve the information infrastructure of public health in the United States.
 Dr. Ross also has published extensively in peer-reviewed journals and frequently serves on national panels focused on public health informatics.
-He co-chaired “Data for Health,” a Robert Wood Johnson Foundation initiative that is exploring how information and data on health can be harnessed to help people lead healthier lives.
+He co-Chaired “Data for Health,” a Robert Wood Johnson Foundation initiative that is exploring how information and data on health can be harnessed to help people lead healthier lives.

 Before joining The Task Force, Dr. Ross held leadership, administrative, and corporate consultant roles with the U.S. Public Health Service, CDC, a private hospital system in Maryland, and one of the largest health information technology firms.
+He retired as a Captain in the USPHS in 1998.